krayon/nightynight/README.md

 ### Network ###

-When in **_Config Mode_** can be entered when either connected to an existing network, or when running it's own Access Point (AP).
+**_Config Mode_** can be entered when either connected to an existing network, or when running it's own Access Point (AP).
 The AP will run when either:

   1. The connection failed in some way (timed out, password wrong, AP not found etc); or